pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 - `-e CELLS_SITE_EXTERNAL=https://$FQDN`: (optional) explicitely declare your domain
 - `--network=host`: directly use the host network, to easily connect to the DB

+> WARNING: CELLS_SITE_BIND, CELLS_SITE_EXTERNAL may override the site configuration in pydio.json.
+If you have custom site configurations, don't forget to remove these Env from docker file.

 ## Run with Docker Compose

 Below is a vanilla configuration to run Pydio Cells with `docker compose`: